scalacenter/scala-advent-of-code/docs/2023/puzzles/day23.md

 ```

 Finally, we perform a depth-first search that is very similar to what we used in Part 1.
-The main differences are that we now use indices of junctions rather than `Point`s reperesenting current position, and we now check adjacent junctions against a BitSet of visited points, which we now track as we search recursively.
+The main differences are that we now use indices of junctions rather than `Point`s representing current position, and we now check adjacent junctions against a BitSet of visited points, which we now track as we search recursively.

 ```scala
   def search(junction: Index, visited: BitSet, totalDist: Int): Int =